tinstructor/contiki-ng/examples/twofaced/README.md

 }
 ```

+>**Note:** a similar function named `link_stats_input_callback()` is called when a packet is received from a neighbor.
+Since the functionality provided by this function with regard to multi-interfaced operation is almost (not completely) identical to `link_stats_packet_sent()` you should be able to understand how it works by just looking at `os/net/link-stats.c`.
+Hence, we shall not discuss it any further.

 Notice how the inferred metric stored in an ile is set to `LINK_STATS_INFERRED_METRIC_FUNC(status)`?
 This allows you to configure the function used to obtain and / or calculate said inferred metric by means of the macro `LINK_STATS_CONF_INFERRED_METRIC_FUNC` as can be seen in `os/net/link-stats.h`:

 ```c